gtuck/web3400-Course-Docs/projects/fp/description.md

 Your completed file will include several enhancements:

-- Security checks to ensure only admin users can access the dashboard.
 - SQL queries to fetch KPIs related to articles, tickets, and users.
 - Display of KPIs in a visually appealing manner using Bulma CSS framework.
 - Forms for quick addition of articles and tickets.